aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ```

 If you do not use any cookies in the request then a fixed page shows up with the content `You did not specify a user-id.
 This is a fixed response`.
-Alternatively you can use [Security Group for Pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).
-For simplicity purposes this feature is not demonstrated here.

 ## Clean-up